Research

 Dr. Sohyun Park, ASLA, PhD, SITES AP, Assistant Professor, Department of Plant Science and Landscape Architecture, University of Connecticut

-The research reviews will be publicly accessible via the ASLA website in spring 2024.
-The reviews will aggregate the most relevant and credible peer-reviewed evidence for landscape architecture and nature-based solutions that:
+The reviews aggregate the most relevant peer-reviewed evidence for landscape architecture and nature-based solutions that:

 - increase the resilience of communities and natural systems to climate impacts